Tiny-Earth/DemoSite/site/src/learning.md

 !!! compat ""
     By the end of this module, you will be able to...
     - Define learning and the factors that influence it.
-    - Explain the role of prior knowledge and scaffolding in learning.
+    - Explain the roles of prior knowledge and conceptual frameworks.

 ## Learning Defined